deebhikakumaran/Spriggle/README.md

 - **Secure Digital Payments:** UPI and wallet integration for instant, traceable payments to sellers.
 - **Community Logistics:** Uses India Post and local networks for efficient delivery.
 - **Dashboards:**
-  - *Farmers*: Manage products, orders, chat with customers, and connect to pickup points.
+  - Farmers: Manage products, orders, chat with customers, and connect to pickup points.
-  - *Customers*: Search products, view orders, and chat with farmers.
+  - Customers: Search products, view orders, and chat with farmers.
 - **Pre-Order System:** Urban customers place pre-orders a week in advance, and farmers fulfill them for pickup or delivery, ensuring freshness and efficiency[1][2].

 ---